linuxsoftware/ls.joyous/docs/topics/events.rst

 When a Postponement is not a postponement
 -----------------------------------------
-The ``PostponementPage`` was named with the intention that it would be used for when an occurence of a recurring event had to be postponed until a later time.
+The ``PostponementPage`` was named with the intention that it would be used for when an occurrence of a recurring event had to be postponed until a later time.
 But it could also be used to move the occurrence to start at an earlier time, finish at a different time, or change some other field.